| | Keyboard rig and equipmentMartin uses a selection of keyboards according to the size and nature

 Korg SP100 Stage Piano

-Roland SC55 Sound Canvass module
+Roland SC55 Sound Canvas module

 Roland KC350 amplification